matrushka/dotbow/README.md

-# Bow is an Apache manager daemon for web developers using Mac OS X
+# Bow is an Apache manager utility for web developers using Mac OS X
 -----
 Make the directories on your users Sites directory accessible from apache by using '.dev' tld.